gerrymandr/python-mander/README.md

 Compactness Metrics
 ===================

-Scores are calculated using the underlying [compactnesslib](https://github.com/r-barnes/compactnesslib) a list of the scores available and how they are calculated is available [here](https://github.com/r-barnes/compactnesslib/blob/master/Scores.md).
+Compactness scores are calculated using the underlying [compactnesslib](https://github.com/r-barnes/compactnesslib) a list of the scores available and how they are calculated is available [here](https://github.com/r-barnes/compactnesslib/blob/master/Scores.md).